Home » Koh Chang » Koh Chang Beaches

 The LB Complex between the village and the beach is now home to a bit of a nascent restaurant scene with two diners on the seafront specialising in seafood – Por Par and Coco .

-In the village, you can choose from a handful of cheap and cheerful restaurants scattered along the main street and down little lanes, Soi 1 and Soi 2, as well as in the bungalow resorts themselves.
-It’s standard traveller fare but Cafe del Sunshine, Knife and Fork at Magic Garden, Roxy Bar at Warapura and Easy Life are ones to look out for.
+In the village, you can find more seafood at Dang and Oneka or choose from a handful of cheap and cheerful restaurants scattered along the main street and down little lanes, Soi 1 and Soi 2, as well as in the bungalow resorts themselves.
+It’s standard traveller fare but Nanny (Issan), Cafe del Sunshine, Bamboo, Lek’s Kitchen, Knife and Fork at Magic Garden, Roxy Bar at Warapura are ones ot look out for.

 Nightlife

-As for nightlife, on Soi 1 Himmel and Ting Tong mix the drinks and play the tunes till late into the night.
-Other smaller bars like X Bar are around and about too, whilst you can find live music too at Nhings and Rock Alonely on Soi 2.
+As for nightlife, on Soi 1 Himmel and Ting Tong mix the drinks and play the tunes till late into the night and very early morning, with other smaller bars like X Bar and Moonshine in the same area.
+You can find live music too at Nhings on Soi 2, Crazy Monkey and Mod as neighbours,.

-Meanwhile back at that LB Complex, Titanic, a converted boat no less, serves up cocktails by the sea, with Beautiful Bar, Mimo Tree, its sister Mimo Bar and the reggae joint, Rude Boy, as company.
+Meanwhile back at that LB Complex, Hansa, a converted boat no less, serves up cocktails by the sea, with Beautiful Bar, Tchin Tchin and the reggae joint, Rude Boy, as company.
 There’s also a few beer bars on the entrance road if that is your thing.

-Down on the beach itself, head up the far end for the beach bars – all ramshackle affairs of reclaimed wood and wonky chairs – the popular Lonely Beach Bar, yet another Mimo iteration and Life’s a Beach.
-Nature, bang kin the centre, too always draws a crowd.
+Down on the beach itself, head up the far end for the beach bars – all ramshackle affairs of reclaimed wood and wonky chairs – the popular Lonely Beach Bar, Mimo and Life’s a Beach.
+Nature, bang in the centre, too always draws a crowd.

 Other